rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/deployments.md

 ![Update deployment component](/images/dev-guide/deployments/update-deployment-component.png?classes=border,shadow&width=35pc)

-You can click the **History** tab to view the update deployment history, for example the time and generation of the update deployment, user who updated the deployment, and the deployment status. **Deployment Status** of the updated deployment is shown in the **History** tab as below:
+You can click the **History** tab to view the update deployment history.
+It shows information like Time, Generation, User who updated the deployment and Deployment Status.
+For successful update, it shows a _green success icon_ in **Deployment Status**.

-- If the update deployment is successful, a _green success icon_ is displayed in the Deployment Status.
-- If the update deployment has failed (due to network issue or device being offline), a _red failure icon_ is displayed in the Deployment Status.
+While in case of update deployment failure (due to network issue or device being offline), it shows a _red failure icon_ in **Deployment Status**.

 ![Update deployment history](/images/dev-guide/deployments/update-deployment-history.png?classes=border,shadow&width=60pc)